ColorlibHQ/gentelella/README.md

 * Autosize - resizes text area to fit text
 * validator - HTML from validator using jQuery
 * jQuery Smart Wizard

-## Gentelella for other platforms and frameworks

-* [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
-* [Gentelella on Rails 5.x](https://github.com/mwlang/gentelella-rails) thanks to Michael Lang
-* [Gentelella on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
-* [Gentelella integrated into Symfony 3](https://github.com/krzysiekpiasecki/Gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
-* [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
-* [Gentelella on Angular 2](https://github.com/kmkatsma/angular2-webpack-starter-gentelella) Angular Webpack Starter modified to utilize the Gentelella.
-* [Gentelella on Aurelia](https://github.com/kmkatsma/aurelia-gentelella) Typescript webpack skeleton modified to utilize the Gentelella.
-* [Gentelella on Laravel](https://github.com/Labs64/laravel-boilerplate) PHP / Laravel 5 boilerplate project with Gentelella Admin theme support.
-* [Gentelella on Django](https://github.com/GiriB/django-gentelella) Genetellela modified to fit as a Django app
-* [Gentelella on CakePHP](https://github.com/backstageel/cakephp-gentelella-theme) Gentelella modified to work on CakePHP

-Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.

 ## Other templates and useful resources
 * [Free Bootstrap Admin Templates](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/ "Bootstrap Admin Templates on Colorlib") - List of the best Free Bootstrap admin dashboard templates that are available for free for personal and commercial use.